microsoft/navcontainerhelper/NavContainerHelper.md

 ## Use your own license file in a container

-By default the containers are using the CRONUS demo database and the CRONUS license file is already imported in that.
+By default the NAV containers are using the CRONUS demo database and the CRONUS demo license file is already imported in that.
 If you want to use you own licensefile, you have a few options on how to do this.

 ### Specify a database which already contains a license file